Daniel J. Mitchell is the Chairman of the Center for Freedom and Prosperity in Alexandria, USA

 “Countries are constantly competing for the most talented workers and, according to the best available immigration statistics, the USA has been winning.
 The USA is home to just 4.4 percent of the world’s population, but in 2010, it gained more skilled immigrants than all other countries combined.
 The United States is also home to the majority of immigrant inventors, based on global patent data.
 And the majority of immigrant Nobel laureates. …147 million potential immigrants worldwide identify the USA as their top destination — 3.8 times as many as choose the second most popular option, Germany. …Immigrants from an average developing country can expect their income to multiply by a factor of four or six after moving to the USA, the authors write.
 Likewise, the US labor market places a higher value on skills, which makes it a particularly attractive destination for the most qualified migrants.“

 Other nations, too, have reaped significant rewards.
 By early 2019, Cyprus had attracted approximately USD 7.9 billion to the island since the program’s inception, and the Government of Malta collected more than USD 200 million in the first two years after its program was launched by Henley & Partners in 2014.
 In 2016, USD 199.9 million was derived from the Malta Individual Investor Program, and Malta registered a USD 138.1 million surplus.
 This is equivalent to 1.1% of GDP and a shift from the deficit of USD 127.3 million recorded in 2015.
-According to the ‘Sixth Annual Report on the Individual Investor Program of the Government of Malta’, by the end of June 2019 the MIIP had attracted the equivalent of approximately USD 993.5 million in contributions since the program’s inception, as well as approximately USD 168.3 million in real estate and USD 190.2 million in government stocks.
+According to the ‘Seventh Annual Report on the Individual Investor Program of the Government of Malta’, between 2015 and 2020 the MIIP had attracted the equivalent of approximately USD 1 billion in contributions related to property purchases and rent, investments, and contributions, USD 195.6 million in investments in government stocks, and USD 5.3 million in donations.

 This does not mean every migrant enjoys economic success.
 Some even return to their countries of birth.
 Having the freedom of choice by definition means, however, that they are making decisions that are in their own best interest.